 ON-PREMISES

-If the existing on-premises setup can no longer meet the dynamic workload, you might want to add new computing resources like hardware, and software.
+If the existing on-premises setup can no longer meet the dynamic workload, you might want to add new computing resources.
 If the requirement is short-lived, the cost spent will be highly inefficient.

 CLOUD

-Since cloud providers charge you based on the pay-per-use consumption model, the organizations can smoothly and efficiently scale to handle to expanding nature of the business.
-Therefore, it is a more cost-effective model which eases the businesses to scale up, down, out, in, and even auto-scale depending upon the evolving demands.
+Since cloud providers charge you based on the pay-per-use consumption model, organizations can smoothly and efficiently scale to handle the expanding nature of the business.
+Therefore, it is a more cost-effective model that eases the businesses to scale up, down, out, in, and even auto-scale depending upon the evolving demands.

 5. Reliability